apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

 {{< code_sample "sdks/python/apache_beam/examples/inference/anomaly_detection/anomaly_detection_pipeline/pipeline/transformations.py" CustomSklearnModelHandlerNumpy >}}
 {{< /highlight >}}

 After getting the model predictions, we first the decode the output from `RunInference` into a dictionary.
-Afterwards, take two different actions: i) store the prediction in a BigQuery table for analysis and updating HDBSCAN model and ii) send email alert if prediction is an anomaly.
+Afterwards, we take two different actions: i) store the prediction in a BigQuery table for analysis and updating HDBSCAN model and ii) send email alert if prediction is an anomaly.

 {{< highlight >}}
     _ = (